click here for link to video

 Blessed are those who mourn for they shall be comforted.
 Mt 5:4

 Welcome to Good Mourning Ministry.
 This website is designed to be informative and helpful as it is why we are here, called to do God’s work.
 We encourage you to watch the short video through the YouTube link at the bottom of this page and/or listen to the Ave Maria Radio link.

-Good Mourning Ministry believes no two hearts ache alike, so the process of healing (mourning) needs to be as unique as the process of grieving.
-We cannot take away all of your pain, but we can help you work through it.
-Our approach to grief is prayerful, practical and personal.
+Grieving with Great Hope will not take away all of your pain, it will help you experience the fullness of it.
+This approach to grief is prayerful, practical and personal.
 It requires you to be an active participant.
-When you grieve with great hope you reach upward, inward and forward.
+When you grieve with great hope you reach inward, forward and upward.
 Over time you come to realize that YOU are not alone.
 Over time you come to realize strengths you never knew you had.
 Over time, you see the end of one road is the beginning of another.
 And through God's grace, you find your way.

 Good Mourning Ministry Inc.

 Good Mourning Ministry ~ A Catholic Bereavement Apostolate